OmarMiniesy/Walkthroughs/overthewire/natas/natas14.md

 > We see also that the password gets printed when the query returns at least 1 row.

-> Noticing that the query uses `"`, double qoutes not single qoutes, then the payload we use should also use these qoutes.
+> Noticing that the query uses `"`, double quotes not single quotes, then the payload we use should also use these quotes.
 > Using the basic payload:

 ```